Dutchy365/BlogBytes/content/blog/20240228AllocateBudgetPeriodicallyPowerFx.md

 * Total amount (Textinput)
 * Period (Combobox) Items to choose from: ["Daily", "Monthly", "Quarterly"]
 * Start date (Datepicker)
-* End date (Date picker)
+* End date (Datepicker)

 ![Form](/images/20240228AllocateBudgetPeriodicallyPowerFx/Form.png)

 ## Calculation
-In PowerFx you can't use a variable in a ForAll, so the timer control needs to be added to solve this issue.
+In PowerFx, utilizing a variable within a ForAll loop is not possible; however, the timer control can offer assistance in such cases.

 ### Timer control configuration
-The Calculate looks like a button, but it's actually the timer control.
+The Calculate element on the form looks like a button, but it's actually the timer control.
 This control needs some configuration.

 ![Timer Control](/images/20240228AllocateBudgetPeriodicallyPowerFx/tmrControl.png)